LandonWyatt/CapstoneProject/README.md

-# **Online Poker, Blackjack, & Roulette**
+# **Online Poker**
-I will create a server-based Poker, Blackjack, and Roulette website using HTML/CSS and JavaScript with a Node/Express server.
-It will consist of Three games that will allow the player to use chips that are given upon access to the website.
-The user will access said website and be given a certain number of chips that they can use to gamble on either Blackjack, Poker, or Roulette, they will also be able to choose what game they would like to play.
+I will create a server-based Poker website using HTML/CSS and JavaScript with a Node/Express server.
+This will allow the player to use chips that are given upon access to the website and bet within the game.
+The user will access said website and be given a certain number of chips that they can use to gamble in a game of Poker.

 ## **Plans**
   - Create a server-backed Poker website using Node/Express.